All Episodes

 Yes.

-So, the drought is really, really, really serious now.
+So the drought is really, really, really serious now.

 Do we have relief on the way?

-El Nino refers to a warming of the tropical Pacific Ocean east of the dateline in particular
+El Niño refers to a warming of the tropical Pacific Ocean east of the date line in particular and from there to the California coast or to the Americas.

-The main influences on California begin to really pick up in November.
+And so the main influences on California begin to really pick up in November.

-not really there at the moment.
+They're not really there at the moment.

 There are very profound influences on the distribution of hurricanes and typhoons, and it's been an extraordinarily active season out in the Pacific at the expense of the Atlantic, by the way, because when there's more action out in the Pacific, it actually suppresses the action in the Atlantic.